michaelkeeling/saturn2017-architecture-functional-workshop/position-papers/questions-about-the-functional-frontier-michael-keeling.md

   * While not described on the website, the idea that the code we write is deterministically transformed into a configurable, stateless, deployable unit seems quite functional in nature.
-* Several of the message transfer
+* Many of the message transfer patterns from [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/patterns/messaging/)

 ### Patterns and such that do not seem functional in nature